Training: National Youth Leadership Training (NYLT)

 - Live by the Scout Oath and the Scout Law at all times.

 - The course begins on Day One at 1:00 PM (check-in starts at noon) and ends on Day Six at about 8:30 PM.

-- Approval from Scoutmaster of home troop or Advisor of home crew (online registrants submit to office form on website)
+- Approval from Scoutmaster of the home troop or Advisor of the home crew (online registrants submit to office form on the website)

 The course models a month in the life of a unit – three meetings (one each day for the first three days) leading to a big outdoor experience (an overnight outpost camp).
 The course uses the patrol method and presents model Leader Council meetings.